AdrianArtacho/salta_correlation/README.md

 * Define the name of the output JSON file from the sources OR alternatively ask the user
 * Metrics in a graph (to compare alongside each other)
 * What do the metrics mean, and which one should I favor?

+* Where was this backwards engineering of the weights, based on a reference segmentation?